 Symptoms are almost always on one side of the face only.
 They may range from mild to severe.

+Many patients feel discomfort behind the ear before weakness is noticed.
 The face will feel stiff or pulled to one side, and may look different.
 Other symptoms can include:

 - Difficulty closing one eye